Roger Whittaker: Tours

 In 1976, Whittaker undertook his first tour of the United States.
 In 2003, he again toured Germany.
 After recovering from heart problems at the end of 2004, he started touring in Germany in 2005, and then in the UK from May to July.

 Awards

-In his career to date, Whittaker has earned over 250 silver, gold and platinum awards.
-He was part of a successful British team that won the annual Knokke Music Festival in Belgium, and won the Press Prize as the personality of the festival.
-He was awarded a 'Gold Badge Award', from the British Academy of Songwriters, Composers and Authors (BASCA) in 1988 and earned a "Golden Tuning Fork" (Goldene Stimmgabel in Germany) in 1986, based on record sales and TV viewer votes.
+During his career, Whittaker earned over 250 silver, gold, and platinum awards.
+With his song "The Mexican Whistler", he was part of a successful British team that won the 1967 Knokke Music Festival in Belgium, when he received the Press Prize as the personality of the festival.
+He was awarded a 'Gold Badge Award', from the British Academy of Songwriters, Composers and Authors (BASCA) in 1988 and earned a Goldene Stimmgabel ("Golden Tuning Fork") in Germany in 1986, based on record sales and TV viewer votes.

-He was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews at RAF Northolt.
+Whittaker was the subject of This Is Your Life in 1982 when he was surprised by Eamonn Andrews at RAF Northolt.